vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-limits.md

   flapping of the concurrency level without allowing the RTT to grow unbounded and overload the sink.

+* Some level of (random) jitter may be needed to stagger the increases, to avoid a large number of clients overwhelming a sink.

 ## Plan Of Attack

 * [ ] Submit a PR with spike-level code _roughly_ demonstrating the change.